HR at S0 (hrS0)

 That is especially true if:

-- your resting heart rate is believable
+- your resting heart rate is grounded

-- your aerobic-threshold estimate is at least broadly believable
+- your aerobic-threshold estimate is grounded

 - you do not have a controlled test result for your baseline walking pace